everythings-cancelled/coronavirus_sir_model_api/README.md

 ```

 Where:
-- rateSi is the rate in which an individual goes from being susceptable to being infected
+- `rateSi` is the rate in which an individual goes from being susceptable to being infected
-- raterRi is the rate in which an individual goes from being infected to being resistant
+- `rateRi` is the rate in which an individual goes from being infected to being resistant
-- eons is the length of the model simulation
+- `eons` is the length of the model simulation
-- country is the name of the country
+- `country` is the name of the country

 The endpoint returns data in the following format:
 ```